SMI/dicompixelanon/doc/dicom_redact.md

 on which image frames can be redacted, and how well the DICOM tags match those in the configuration file.

-This tool can redact rectangles in four ways:
+This tool can redact rectangles in five ways:
 * from a list specified on the command line
 * from a list provided in a CSV file, for example the output from `pydicom_images.py` running OCR on DICOM files
 * from a list stored in a database, for example the output from `dcmaudit.py` with manually marked-up DICOM files, or from `dicom_ocr.py`
 * from a set of regions defined in the metadata of an UltraSound DICOM
+* from rules which define rectangles for files whose metadata tags match specific criteria.

 It should be noted that all of these tools can be used standalone or in conjunction with other tools, for example you can use CTP and/or